the-pfg/XGBoost-SIMEX-Comparison/README.md

 4 - the predicted class (hard classification).
 0 = burned, 1 = logged, 2 = intact

 #### SIMEX Raster
-The SIMEX raster is a multi-bad raster .tif file that contains the bands:\
+The SIMEX raster is a multi-band raster .tif file that contains the bands:\
 1 - The year of logging within SIMEX.
 The "no logging" polygon is labelled as the year of analysis/"year0"\
 2 - The legality of the logging polygon. -1 = no logging area, 0 = legal, 1 = illegal